CPI(M), Congress lash out at Kerala Governor for seeking action against Finance Minister | Politics

 Kanam Rajendran, state secretary of CPI which is the second largest coalition partner in the ruling LDF, charged that the Governor was challenging not just democracy but even the Constitution itself.

-''If there is a post office, anybody can send letters,'' he said mocking the Governor when asked about the letter he sent to the Chief Minister seeking the finance minister's removal.
+''If there is a post office, anybody can send letters,'' he said mocking the Governor when asked about the letter he sent to the Chief Minister.

 He also said the development was just ''a storm in a teacup'' and would not create any crisis in the state.